 For example, even if the electronics in a server room aren't damaged in a fire, they'll surely be damaged by water.
 Buildings with server rooms, museums, libraries, storage vaults, and even gas stations all need special hazard fire suppression systems to contain a potential fire, while not damaging items.

 Clean agent fire suppression systems are a safe, effective way to protect facilities that house valuable and delicate goods.

 How does Clean Agent Fire Suppression Work?

-Clean agent fire suppression systems use gases that are safe for both humans and the environment in order to put out a fire.
+Clean agent fire suppression systems use gases that are safe for both humans and the environment to put out a fire.
 The systems are ideal for all occupied spaces that hold valuables (like museums, libraries, data storage centers, and so on).
 These systems help extinguish fires after they've been detected.

-NFPA 2001 clearly defines clean agents as electrically non-conductive, volatile, or gaseous fire extinguishing agents that do not leave a residue upon evaporation.
+NFPA 2001 defines clean agents as electrically non-conductive, volatile, or gaseous fire extinguishing agents that do not leave a residue upon evaporation.
 Clean agent fire suppression systems help extinguish fires in their incipient stages (when they have just started).